Nancy Silverton: Nancy's Fancy

-Nancy opened a casual Italian restaurant specializing in small pizzas in Fall 2019 located in Culver City, California, called Pizzette.

 The Farmhouse at Ojai Valley Inn

-Nancy was named Culinary Ambassador of the new Farmhouse food and event space in Ojai, California, in early 2019.
+Silverton was named Culinary Ambassador of the new Farmhouse food and event space in Ojai, California, in early 2019.
+As the Culinary Ambassador, Silverton co-hosts a variety of events with the team at the Ojai Valley Inn and participated in the first ever Ojai Food + Wine Festival.

 Personal life

-Silverton serves as mentor to the team of pastry chefs at Short Cake Bakery, a bakery she helped her longtime friend, the late Amy Pressman, to open.

-She has been a member of the Macy's Culinary Council since 2003 and is involved in the Meals on Wheels programs in Chicago, New York, and Los Angeles.
+Silverton has been a member of the Macy's Culinary Council since 2003 and is involved in the Meals on Wheels programs in Chicago, New York, and Los Angeles.

-Silverton lost the money she made from the sale of La Brea Bakery in the Madoff investment scandal.
-She has three children.